 At home or at school, we are always learning or teaching how to do new things.
-Often times those things have multiple steps to them.
-What better way to teach a multiple-step process than with visual step-by-step instructions?
+Often those things have multiple steps to them.
+What better way to teach a multiple-step process than with visual instructions?
 Creating a storyboard is the ideal format for creating a step-by-step style representation of a "how to chart".
 The individual cells create a visual separation between steps, allowing each cell a different step.

 Recipes are naturally a one-step-at-a-time process.
 The steps in a recipe require a sequential order, with each step building on the prior one.
 A traditional storyboard is the ideal layout to add a visual component to the process of following a recipe.